theruhullah/ruhulblog/trackingprotection.md

 [**<u>GET ADBLOCK PLUS HERE</u>**](https://adblockplus.org/)

-Get the free version, it is sufficient.
+The free version is sufficient.
 Don't upgrade to PRO.

 As with badger, you should click on the ABP icon on your browser, and go to the settings menu: